JochemTolsma/homepage/content/courses/Dyads/_index.md

 - give a definition of a dyad.
 - explain what is meant by time-varying and time-constant actor attributes and dyad attributes.
 - explain that relations between ego and alter can be classified  based on whether relations are directed or undirected and on the level of measurement of the relation (i.e. nominal, ordinal, interval, ratio).
-- be familair with al the synonyms for networks, agents and relations.
+- be familiar with al the synonyms for networks, agents and relations.
 - provide examples of dyads, and the relations between ego and alter.
 {{% /alert %}}